DETAILED ACTION

 wherein the at least one processor of the multimodal server is further programmed to: store a database including a plurality of enhancements to a plurality of responses (Column 12, lines 20-37, "As illustrated, the conversational analysis system 102 includes domain intelligence 132.
 In some implementations, the conversational analysis system 102 includes a single memory or multiple memories.
 The domain intelligence 132 may include any type of memory or database module and may take the form of volatile and/or non-volatile memory including, without limitation, magnetic media, optical media, random access memory (RAM), read-only memory (ROM), removable media, or any other suitable local or remote memory component.
 The domain intelligence 132 may store various objects or data, include caches, classes, frameworks, applications, backup data, business objects, jobs, web pages, web page templates, database tables, database queries, repositories storing business and/or dynamic information, and any other appropriate information including any parameters, variables, algorithms, instructions, rules, constraints, or references thereto associated with the purposes of the conversational analysis system 102."; A database storing various objects or data for providing responses in a conversational analysis system reads on a database including a plurality of enhancements to a plurality of responses.);

-and enhance the audio response based upon the stored plurality of enhancements (Column 24, line 64 - Column 25, line 6, "In some instances, the chat bot 3 provides the retrieved data based on the intent of the received input to the NLG engine 226 to provide for response (5).
+and supplement the audio response based upon the stored plurality of enhancements (Column 24, line 64 - Column 25, line 6, "In some instances, the chat bot 3 provides the retrieved data based on the intent of the received input to the NLG engine 226 to provide for response (5).
 In particular, continuing with this example, the chat bot 3 provides the retrieved bank account information for the user who provided the conversational input 204 to the syntax and semantic generation module 228 to generate the response.
 For example, the bank account information includes an indication that the user has $2000 in his or her checking account and $10,000 in his or her savings account."; Retrieving data for providing a response based on the intent of the received input reads on enhancing a response based upon the stored plurality of enhancements.).

 Regarding claim 17, arguments analogous to claim 1 are applicable.